ArtooTrills/Bounty-Android-Personal-Finance/README.md

 #### Things not working properly (Half cooked)
 1. Graph representation of expense
 1. Add Budget
-1. Expense information extraction algorithm from SMS
+1. Expense information extraction algorithm from SMS (Only works for Axis bank for now)

 #### Screenshots